JMante1/Auth-Testing/README.md

-# Plugin-Visual-Test
+# Auth-Testing
-A very small test plugin to test the authorisation interface is working for SynBioHub.
-Could be the basis for other python based authorisation plugins.
-The plugin has a status and run endpoint.
-The run endpoint returns the format required for an API request to get an access token.
+A server which is used for testing auth plugins.
+It allows login via a frontend or API and provides login and refresh tokens via the api.

 # Install
 ## Using docker
-Run `docker run --publish 8101:5000 --detach --name python-test-plug synbiohub/plugin-auth-test:snapshot` Check it is up using localhost:8101.
+Run `docker run --publish 8104:5000 --detach --name python-test-plug synbiohub/auth-testing:snapshot` Check it is up using localhost:8101.

 ## Using Python